-If you encounter snake problems don't despair, call 1-800-CRITTER (274-8837) and a Critter Control specialist can inspect your property for the presence of snakes and remove them for you.
+If you encounter skunk problems don't despair, call 1-800-CRITTER (274-8837) and a Critter Control specialist can inspect your property for the presence of skunks and remove them for you.

 Need Help Critter-Proofing Your Home?